 - The land is managed by the Ag Services Department of the Minnesota Agricultural Experiment Station.
 Ultimate decisions on land use reside with the director of the Experiment Station in collaboration with deans of affected colleges.

-- Assignment of all space is the responsibility of MAES director of operations (Tom Warnke).
+- Assignment of all space is the responsibility of MAES director of operations (Andrew Scobbie).
 Space will be allocated on a yearly basis, unless negotiated at the time of the request.

 - All users will pay plot fees.

 - Priority will be given to researchers who have students (undergraduate or graduate) that need to have frequent access to plots to collect data.

 - All requests for built structures must be submitted to MAES director of operations.
 Built structures on the St. Paul campus land are discouraged.

 - All research projects will need a management plan on file in the Ag Services Department, which includes a project completion date and, if appropriate, a negotiated plan to restore the land to its original condition after completion of the project.